-- To ensure sustained attendance rates with a particular focus on those whose attendance falls below 96% and persistently late pupils. - To further embed a community wide understanding of bullying and the systems in place to maintain zero - To continue to reduce the number of fixed term exclusions over time through tailored interventions and external agency support.
+- To ensure sustained attendance rates with a particular focus on those whose attendance falls below 96% and persistently late pupils. - To further embed sense of school community and belonging through the use of core language relating to story. - To implement a revised values structure ensuring all members of the community know and understand thes